 What do you think?
 Could I have done anything differently, to make it more “Western?”
 Or should it lean more toward the “Spaghetti?”
 Have you ever made up a recipe based on a harebrained idea, or to combine two tastes you love?
 I’d love to hear your suggestions and about any fun experiments you’ve made, in the comments section.

 Steak and Salsa Verde Pasta Salad (aka Spaghetti Western)

-½ package uncooked Hodgson Mill Organic Whole Wheat Angel Hair (or Gluten-Free Brown Rice Angel Hair for gluten-free option)
+- ½ package uncooked Hodgson Mill Whole Wheat Angel Hair with Milled Flax Seed (or Gluten-Free Brown Rice Angel Hair for gluten-free option)